 Grand Old Lady – Lake County Indiana Courthouse

 I’ve driven past this building a couple of times and wondered about its history.
 It wasn’t until the 30 Places in 30 days local travel challenge that I finally stopped and went inside.
 This challenge gave me the perfect excuse to explore close to home in Northwest Indiana.
 Something I rarely do.
-I did a search for historical buildings in my area, and that’s when I saw the Lake County Courthouse affectionately named “The Grand Old Lady” on the list.
+I searched historical buildings in my area, and that’s when I saw the Lake County Courthouse affectionately named “The Grand Old Lady” on the list.

 History of the Courthouse